2 Samuel 24 – David and the Census

 i.
 “Had Araunah’s noble offer been accepted, it would have been Araunah’s sacrifice, not David’s; nor would it have answered the end of turning away the displeasure of the Most High.”
 (Clarke)

 b.
-I will surely buy it from you for a price; nor will I offer burnt offerings to the LORD my God with that which costs me nothing: David knew that it would not be a gift nor a sacrifice unto the LORD if it did not cost him something.
+I will surely buy it from you for a price; nor will I offer burnt offerings to the LORD my God with that which costs me nothing: David knew that it would not be a gift nor a sacrifice for the LORD if it did not cost him something.
 He didn’t look for the cheapest way possible to please God.

 i.
 “He who has a religion that costs him nothing, has a religion that is worth nothing: nor will any man esteem the ordinances of God, if those ordinances cost him nothing.”
 (Clarke)

 ii.
 “Where there is true, strong love to Jesus, it will cost us something.
-Love is the costliest of all undertakings… But what shall we mind if we gain Christ?
+Love is the costliest of all undertakings….
+But what shall we mind if we gain Christ?
 You cannot give up for Him without regaining everything you have renounced, but purified and transfigured.”
 (Meyer)

 3. (25) David’s altar and sacrifice.